ElliotBidwell/cloud-env-ansible/README.md

 ```
 To stop or restart the server, replace `start` with `stop` or `restart`, respectively.

-### Step 4: Adding the Remote Hosts' IP Addresses to Your List of Known SSH Hosts
+### Step 4: Adding the Remote Hosts' IP Addresses and Hostnames to SSH Hosts File and Adding SSH Fingerprints
-Another step to making the remote hosts accessible to the controller is to add their hostnames and IP addresses to your Ubuntu Hosts file.
+Another step to making the remote hosts accessible to the controller is to add their hostnames and IP addresses to your Ubuntu hosts file,
+and adding each remote host to your list of known hosts.

 **1.** The hosts file is located at `/etc/hosts`.
 It can be accessed for editing via the following command.
 ```r